Shwetha-Selma/q4_samples/guided_shfl_scan_SYCLMigration/README.md

 # `SHFL_Scan` Sample

 The `SHFL_Scan`, CUDA parallel prefix sum with shuffle intrinsics sample demonstrates the use of shuffle intrinsic __shfl_up_sync to perform a scan operation across a thread block.
 The sample also demonstrates the migration of these CUDA shuffle intrinsic APIs to the SYCL group algorithm.
-The sample is implemented using SYCL* by migrating code from the original CUDA source code and offloading computations to a CPU, GPU, or accelerator.
+This sample is implemented using SYCL* by migrating code from the original CUDA source code and offloading computations across GPUs from multiple vendors.

 | Area                      | Description
 |:---                       |:---